 No proper tropical fish biology lab would be complete without some work on coral reefs.
 In the Red Sea and the Great Barrier Reef, we study how groups of damselfish form and interact, and what the consequences of differing group structure may be on ecological processes.
 In the Red Sea we work out of Eilat, with the Inter-University Institute, on the Barrier Reef have worked from One Tree Island Research Station, and we are currently starting a research program in the Mediterranean.

-Rainforests in the Darien Gap
+Rainforests in Panama

 We study social spider behaviour in the rainforests of Panama and Colombia, having first visited to study Tungara frogs.
 The Darien Gap is a particularly rich biological resource, having been protected from logging and tourism by the conflict between FARC Guerillas and government forces for many years.
 With careful planning and a sense of adventure it is possible to explore these forests and work in some of the most remote and undisturbed areas of forest in the world.